Javanaut-community/design-patterns/docs/catalog/creational-patterns/singleton-patterns.md

 ## Conclusion
 The Singleton pattern is a powerful tool in Java development.
 It ensures a class has only one instance and provides a global point of access to that instance.
 However, it's important to use it judiciously, considering potential trade-offs.
 With proper use and careful consideration, the Singleton pattern can enhance application performance and reliability.

+{==

+Formatting can also be applied to blocks by putting the opening and closing tags on separate lines and adding new lines between the tags and the content.

+==}